-- (2019) Aesthetic Preference as Starting Point for Citizen Dialogues: Stories from Hammarkullen.
-Urban Planning.
+- (2019) Aesthetic Preference as Starting Point for Citizen Dialogues on Urban Design: Stories from Hammarkullen, Gothenburg.
+Urban Planning. vol. 4 (1).

 - (2018) Domestication, acceptance and zero emission ambitions: Insights from a mixed method, experimental research design in a Norwegian Living Lab.
 Energy Research & Social Science. vol. 39.

 - (2017) Between craft and regulations: experiences with the construction of two “super insulated” buildings in Norway.
 Nordic Journal of Science and Technology Studies. vol. 5 (2).